UCLALibrary/validation-service/README.md

 If you want to confirm that the above is set up correctly, there is a Makefile target that will allow you to clone your organization's 'kakadu' repository to your local machine:

-    ORG_NAME=uclalibrary KAKADU_VERSION=v8_4_1-12345L make clone-kakadu
+    ORG_NAME=UCLALibrary KAKADU_VERSION=v8_4_1-12345L make clone-kakadu

-You would, of course, replace `uclalibrary` with your organization's name and use your organization's `KAKADU_VERSION`, which includes a number unique to your license.
-If you're going to push Docker images to DockerHub, it is assumed that your organization has the same name there.
-The form of the name must also be lowercase.
-GitHub is not picky about that, but DockerHub is.
+You would, of course, replace `UCLALibrary` with your organization's name and use your organization's `KAKADU_VERSION`, which includes a number unique to your license.

 Running `clone-kakadu` will create a 'kakadu' directory in your project.
 Don't worry about it getting checked into Git.
 We have added that directory to the project's `.gitignore` file.
 If you'd like to use Kakadu in the build, you'll need